bergsans/archaize-js/TEMP__TODO__TEMP.md

 - add EVIL tests (break the code!)
 Mental note: as of now, I think that the use of polyfills would produce duplicates?
 CHECK!!!

-- add class definition & coditional ternary operator
+- add class definition & conditional ternary operator

 - clean up the code (especially in the transpiler === the web solution is not that important)